DmitryMyadzelets/jas.editor/README.md

     var editor = new jas.Editor();

-Create the editor in a `div` container:
+Or create the editor in a `div` container:

     var div = document.getElementById('editor_container');
     var editor = new jas.Editor(div);